Gloal/mars-rover-kata/README.md

 2. The rover receives a character array of commands.
 3. Implement commands that move the rover forward/backward (f,b).
 4. Implement commands that turn the rover left/right (l,r).

-MoveForward Assumptions: North increases y, South decreases y, West increases x and East increases x
+MoveForward Assumptions: North increases y, South decreases y, West decreases x and East increases x

 5. Implement wrapping at edges.
 But be careful, planets are spheres.

 ???Spheres do not have edges.
-Use the circumference to change direction????
+For ease, a  flat grid will represent the sphere and the rover will wrap around the edges.

 6. Implement obstacle detection before each move to a new square.
 If a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.